 In recent days, viral posts on Facebook and Twitter have alleged that celebrities who have contracted COVID-19 are in fact not sick, but are using the virus to cover for having been arrested.

-These posts and others like them are propagated by a fringe far-right movement known as QAnon that purports to have secret information about a covert operation to unearth powerful pedophiles and reveal the “deep state” within the government.
+These posts and others like them are propagated by a far-right movement known as QAnon that claims to have secret information about a covert operation to unearth powerful pedophiles and reveal the “deep state” within the government.

 Less than a year into President Donald Trump’s first term, an anonymous post on the 4chan imageboard gave birth to a movement that has come to be known as QAnon.